IgniteUI/help-topics/topics/02_Controls/Editors/06_igCheckBoxEditor/01_igCheckBoxEditor_Styling_and_Theming.md

 ### Using a custom image

 Probably you would want to have the option to use a custom image instead of the default one.
-That is not a problem for Infragistics' `igCheckBoxEditor` control.
+That is not a problem for Infragistics' `igCheckboxEditor` control.
 All you have to do is create your own CSS class and use it as a value for the `iconClass` property.

 **CSS:**